-6.2.1.1 Use Case #1.1: MNO’s subscriber roam into SMNO
+6.2.1.1 Use Case #1.1: MNO’s subscriber roam into another MNO

+This use case focuses on visited MNO and home MNO business scenario.

-The UE has the subscription agreement with the MNO, the MNO has the wholesale roaming agreement with the SMNO.
+A subscriber (identified by the UE) has a subscription with a home MNO (i.e. HPLMN), the MNO has a roaming agreement with the visited MNO (i.e. VPLMN).

-When the UE has roamed to the coverage of SMNO.
-As the inbound roamer, the UE access the network provided by the SMNO.
-The SMNO provides the service access and connectivity for the UE.
+When the UE has roamed to the coverage of the visited MNO, it will as an inbound roamer, access the network provided by the visited MNO.
+The visited MNO provides the satellite service access and connectivity for the UE.

-When the UE moves back to the coverage of MNO or other MNO, the MNO provides the service access and connectivity for the UE based on the network selection policy, which is described in the TR 22.822[6].
+When the UE moves back to the coverage of home MNO or other MNO, the MNO provides the service access and connectivity for the UE based on the network selection policy, which is described in the TR 22.822[6].

+For the retail part the charging party and charged party can be:

+- Charged party: MNO subscriber

+- Charging party: home MNO

-For the wholesale between operators, the charging party is SMNO and the charged party is MNO.
+For the wholesale part the charging party and charged party can be:

+- Charged party: home MNO

+- Charging party: visited MNO